KxSystems/docs/docs/wp/query-routing/index.md

 the extra capacity.

-Distributed kdb+ systems have been covered in a number of Kx Technical Whitepapers.
+Distributed kdb+ systems have been covered in a number of Kx Technical White papers.
 The primary objective of this paper is to expand on routing, query tagging and connectivity management of a large distributing kdb+ system.
-The basic architecture used in this paper is based heavily on the ideas discussed in another whitepaper:
+The basic architecture used in this paper is based heavily on the ideas discussed in another white paper:
 [“Common design principles for kdb+ gateways”](../common_design_principles_for_kdb_gateways.pdf).

 It is recommended the reader understand these concepts before